BadiaValdes/docs/c#/beginning.md

 Console.WriteLine("Currency : {0:c}", 23.455)
 ```

-That way of treat the string remind me the pipes in angular.
+That way of treating the string reminds me of the pipes in angular.
 The `c` is a pipe of currency.
-This means that the value that will be show in the console will be formatted using the currency standard.
+This means that the value that will be shown in the console will be formatted using the currency standard.

 - fill the number with zeros at the beginning